ChuwuYo/proxy-cleaner/README_EN.md

 - Restart DNS client cache service
 - Reset firewall settings

 When performing these operations, the system will display a UAC privilege elevation request window.
-Please click "Yes" to allow the operation to proceed.
+Please click "Yes" to allow the operation to proceed. (or run the program as an administrator)

 ### Dangerous Operation Warnings
 The following operations may temporarily interrupt network connections and require a computer restart to fully take effect: